What is IBM WebSphere MQ and how does it works?

 Control commands, which are driven by the command line.
 You start, create, and the stop queue managers by the administration commands.
 You additionally drive IBM WebSphere MQ managing and problem determination presentations by the control commands.

 IBM WebSphere MQ script commands (MQSC), which are governed via an interpreter.
 Build queues and configure topics, and administer IBM WebSphere MQ with the commands.
 Edit the instructions in a file, and pass the file to the run mqsc program to interpret them.
 You can also operate the interpreter on one queue manager, which transfers the commands to a diverse computer to administer a diverse queue administrator.

 The Programmable Command Format (PCF) commands, which you call in your private applications to administer IBM WebSphere MQ.
 The PCF commands have the equivalent ability as the script commands, yet they are simpler to process.

-On Windows and Linux x86 and x86-64 platforms, anywhere you can operate the following services: (What is IBM WebSphere MQ)
+On Windows and Linux x86 and x86-64 platforms, anywhere you can operate the following services:

 WebSphere MQ Explorer.
-The analyst performs the identical executive responsibilities as the script commands still are extremely simpler to operate interactively.
+The analyst performs identical executive responsibilities as the script commands still are extremely simpler to operate interactively.